sebfried/pugsharp/readme.md

 As a bonus, pugsharp generates a Pug mixin template for each processed image, further simplifying the integration of responsive images into your Pug projects.

 ### How to use the Pug Mixins
-Within the directory of any processed image, you'll find a complementary `.pug` file, containing a ready-to-use mixin.
+Within the directory of any processed image, you'll find a complementary `pugsharp.pug` file, containing a ready-to-use mixin.
 This mixin enables easy integration of the generated images.

-Simply include the `.pug` file and call the mixin, providing the image path and alt text as parameters.
+Simply include the `pugsharp.pug` file and call the mixin, providing the image path and alt text as parameters.

 ```
 //- Example
-include /img/imagename/imagename.pug
+include /img/imagename/pugsharp.pug
 +img("/img/imagename/imagename-1000.jpg", "pug image")
 ```